 The average reaction times for 6, 7, and 8 mm stimuli did not differ significantly from each other (P < 0.108189).
 The shortest reaction time (0.21 seconds) was observed for 8 mm stimuli, which was significantly different from the average reaction times for 3, 4, and 5 mm stimuli (P < 0.006205).

-Reaction times were less varied in the with text reading series of the experiment.
-Here, two main groups emerged: 2, 3, 4, and 5 mm stimuli (with reaction times of 0.35, 0.35, 0.34, and 0.35 seconds, respectively), and 6, 7, and 8 mm stimuli (with reaction times of 0.33, 0.32, and 0.30 seconds, respectively).
+Additionally, the enhanced detection of larger stimuli supports research by Bilsky et al. (1994), who emphasized the efficiency of size-based searches.
+Reaction times were less varied in the text reading series of the experiment.
+Here, two main groups emerged: 2, 3, 4, and 5 mm stimuli (with reaction times of 0.35, 0.35, 0.34, and 0.35 seconds, respectively), and 6, 7, and 8 mm stimuli

+(with reaction times of 0.33, 0.32, and 0.30 seconds, respectively).
 This suggests that attention distribution is more subtle when foveal information is scarce, compared to when it carries more weight.

-If we disregard the size of the stimuli and estimate RT only by color, subjects also took longer to detect stimuli in the with text reading series compared to the without text reading series.
+If we disregard the size of the stimuli and estimate RT only by color, subjects also took longer to detect stimuli in the with-text reading series compared to the without-text reading series.
 In both cases, red and yellow stimuli were noticed significantly faster than blue and green ones.
 Again, the presence of foveal information influenced the speed of peripheral perception.

-Regarding the location of stimuli on the monitor screen, a comparison of RTs in the without text reading series reveals a noticeable difference: responses to stimuli in the upper left quadrant were significantly faster than those in the lower left, upper right, and lower right quadrants.
+Regarding the location of stimuli on the monitor screen, a comparison of RTs in the without-text-reading series reveals a noticeable difference: responses to stimuli in the upper left quadrant were significantly faster than those in the lower left, upper right, and lower right quadrants.
 This suggests that, under conditions of minimal foveal load, peripheral perception tends to begin in the upper left visual field.